 At the conclusion of the study, a report was created and presented to the WBEA's AATC committee in December 2024.
-This report compared the dustfall measurements to continuous PM2.5, PM10, and TSP measurements, also taken at community AMS.
+This report compared the dustfall measurements to continuous $PM{2.5}$, PM{10} , and TSP measurements, also taken at community AMS.
 After review and discussion on the program, the committee approved the decision to continue monitoring dustfall at Bertha-Ganter - Fort McKay starting January 2025.
-The committee will discuss the logistics and details of a regional dust monitoring program at the March 2025 meeting.
+At the March 2025 AATC meeting, the opportunity to discuss a potential future regional dustfall program was opened to members but no pathway or action was determined.